sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 – Not configured.
 The device installs all applicable updates.
 -   1 – The device only installs updates that are both applicable and on the Approved Updates list.
 Set this policy to 1 if IT wants to control the deployment of updates on devices, such as when testing is required prior to deployment.

+<a href="" id="update-scheduleimminentrestartwarning"></a>**Update/ScheduleImminentRestartWarning**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the period for auto-restart imminent warning notifications.

+<p style="margin-left: 20px">Supported values are 15, 30, or 60 (minutes).

+<p style="margin-left: 20px">The default value is 15 (minutes).

+<a href="" id="update-schedulerestartwarning"></a>**Update/ScheduleRestartWarning**
+> [!NOTE]
+> This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Allows the IT Admin to specify the period for auto-restart warning reminder notifications.

+<p style="margin-left: 20px">Supported values are 2, 4, 8, 12, or 24 (hours).

+<p style="margin-left: 20px">The default value is 4 (hours).

 <a href="" id="update-scheduledinstallday"></a>**Update/ScheduledInstallDay**
 > [!NOTE]
 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise